 Total equity grew to P83.7 billion, 32.0% higher than last year's P63.4 billion primarily because of the upturn in capital stock and retained profits.
 Capital stock rose to P26.8 billion from P20.0 billion mainly from the issuance of 484 million stock rights at par value, as well as the declaration of 8% stock dividends.
 Likewise, capital paid in excess of par added P10.1 billion to previous year's outstanding balance following the completion of the P15-billion stock rights offer.
-Surplus increased by P3.5 billion or 9.4% to P40.4 billion mainly from retained earnings, net of total cash dividends worth P2.0 billion and stock dividends of P2.0 billion.
+Surplus increased by P3.5 billion or 9.4% to P40.4 billion.
 Net unrealized loss on available-for-sale securities widened to (P1.8) billion from (P1.6) billion because of the mark-to-market revaluation loss on the Bank's unsold securities.
 Remeasurement gain on defined benefit asset registered an 11.7% increase to P283.8 million because of actuarial adjustments to the valuations of retirement plans.
 Cumulative translation adjustment meanwhile showed a higher negative balance at (P38.7) million from (P22.5) million last year due to the exchange rate differences arising from the conversion of income and expenses related to foreign currency-denominated positions to base currency.
 The Bank also recognized remeasurement on life insurance reserve of associate amounting to (P12.2) million.